The Retina of the Human Eye

-Home of Argus II – Co-invented by Drs.
-Mark Humayun and James Weiland, Argus II, a retinal chip, is the world’s first approved device that gives an unprecedented degree of vision to those suffering from retinitis pigmentosa, a genetic condition that leads to retinal blindness.
+- Argus II – co-invented by Drs.
+Mark Humayun and James Weiland – is the world’s first approved device that gives a degree of vision to those suffering from retinitis pigmentosa, a genetic condition that leads to retinal blindness.

 - Stem Cell Treatment for AMD – Dr. Humayun and Dr. David Hinton recently received nearly $19 Million through California Institute for Regenerative Medicine’s (CIRM) Disease Team awards.
 Drs.
 Hinton and Humayun’s team have developed a unique procedure by which stem-cell derived cells may be surgically implanted into the back of the eye, replacing diseased retinal cells.
 The future Phase I human clinical trials are to be conducted at the USC Roski Eye Institute.

 - Sutureless Surgery – a retinal surgery technique now used worldwide, the small guauge sutureless vitrectomy surgery.

 - Invention of optical coherence tomography (OCT) – and imaging technique which revolutionized the diagnosis of retinal diseases.